-Snowden is one of the more perplexing players in the 2021 NFL Draft but in a good way.
+Charles Snowden is one of the more perplexing players in the 2021 NFL Draft but in a good way.
 He has uncommon physical traits, and as he’s shown on tape, he also has good athleticism to pair with his size.
-If Snowden can put it all together and find a role that suits him at the NFL level, he can be a versatile, disruptive, stress-inducing defender for opposing offensive coordinators.
+If the Virginia linebacker can put it all together and find a role that suits him at the NFL level, he can be a versatile, disruptive, stress-inducing defender for opposing offensive coordinators.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?